BMW N52

+The N52 and N53 are the last naturally aspirated straight-six engines produced by BMW, ending a history of continuous production of this engine configuration since the BMW M30 in 1968.
+In 2011, the N52 began to be replaced by the BMW N20 turbocharged four-cylinder engine.
+N52 production ceased in 2015.

 Unlike its predecessors, there is no BMW M version of the N52.

 Design

 Compared with its M54 predecessor, the N52 features Valvetronic (variable valve lift), a lighter block due to the use of a magnesium alloy and an electric water pump (replacing the belt-driven water pump) and a variable output oil pump.
 The redline was increased from 6,500 rpm to 7,000 rpm, except for N52B25 (130 kW).

 Like the M54, the N52 uses electronic throttle control and variable valve timing (double-VANOS).
 Higher output versions of the N52 use a three-stage variable length intake manifold (also called "DISA").

 The N52 engine block is made from a combination of magnesium and aluminium.
 Magnesium is lighter than aluminium, however it has a greater risk of corrosion from water and may creep under load at high temperatures; this makes traditional magnesium alloys not suited for withstanding the high loads to which an engine block is exposed.
 Therefore, BMW used a magnesium alloy for the crankcase shell, with an aluminum 'inner block' to overcome the limitations of magnesium alloys.
-The cylinder liners are made of Alusil and a hollow camshaft is used to reduce weight.
+The cylinder liners are made of Alusil.
+The N52 debuted with solid cast intake and exhaust camshafts, but during production hollow "hydro-formed" camshafts were phased in to reduce weight.
+Some engines came from the factory equipped with one solid and one hollow camshaft as the solid shaft was being phased out.
+Engine performance is not affected by installation of mixed camshafts.

-The engine control unit (also called "DME") is a Siemens MSV70.
+The engine control unit (also called "DME") varies between model years, generally before 2007 the MSV70 was used and onward the MSV80 was used.
+For specifically the N51 engine the MSV80.1 was used.